FAQs - Frequently Asked Questions

 The student is not allowed to enroll in deactivated Programmes.

-The student can apply for the Change of Degree Programme from the 1st of August to the 31st of December.
+The student can apply for the Change of Degree Programme in the period indicated in the Call for application.

 • From the moment of the change, the student will pay the fees and taxes related to the new Degree Programme.
 However, it is necessary to be in line with the previous payments (of the old programme).